-Between 2013-14 and 2018-19, rates of people visiting a GP increased from 71% to 79% of the population in Kimberley SA3 (compared to 76% nationally for SA3s in remote areas) (Australian Institute of Health and Welfare, 2020c).
-In 2018-19, the percentage utilising after-hours GP services was 12%, similar to the national rate of 11% for remote areas and the utilisation rate of GP health assessments (15%), including Aboriginal health assessments, was somewhat higher than the national rate for remote areas (11%) (Australian Institute of Health and Welfare, 2020c).
-We note that these data include Medicare-subsidised services only and may represent an under-estimate because ACCHOs and WACHS provide primary care services in this region.
+The COVID-19 pandemic impacted primary care service utilisation across the state.
+Between 2018-19 and 2020-21, rates of people visiting a GP decreased from 79% to 72% of the population in Kimberley SA3 (compared to 73% nationally for SA3s in remote areas) (Australian Institute of Health and Welfare, 2021d).

+The percentage utilising after-hours GP services decreased from 12% to 9.7%, while the utilisation rate of GP health assessments, including Aboriginal health assessments, also decreased from 15% to 12% (Australian Institute of Health and Welfare, 2021d).
+We note that these data include Medicaresubsidised services only and may represent an under-estimate because ACCHOs and WACHS provide primary care services in this region.
 It is not currently possible to obtain data by type of health assessment.
+It is likely that staff shortages stemming from the COVID-19 pandemic contributed to a reduction in service availability and utilisation across the region.

-About 19% of the population in Kimberley SA3 utilised Medicare-subsidised allied health services and 16% of the population utilised optometry (Australian Institute of Health and Welfare, 2020c).
-These were well below utilisation rates of 25% and 21%, respectively in remote areas nationally.
+About 18% of the population in Kimberley SA3 utilised Medicare-subsidised allied health services and 15% of the population utilised optometry (Australian Institute of Health and Welfare, 2021d).
+These were well below utilisation rates of 26% and 22%, respectively in remote areas nationally.
 We note that optometry services are more likely to be subsidised by Medicare compared to other types of allied health services.
 These figures do not include allied health care provided by Aboriginal health services and other non-government organisations.
 Stakeholders have indicated that Boab Health provide primary care allied health services across the region aimed at chronic conditions such as diabetes.

-Utilisation of practice nurses/Aboriginal health workers in Kimberley SA3 increased substantially from 2.9% in 2013-14 to 15% in 2018-19, above the national rate of 13% for remote areas (Australian Institute of Health and Welfare, 2020c).
+Utilisation of nurses and Aboriginal health workers in Kimberley SA3 was 18% in 2020-21 and was substantially higher than the national rate of 8.3% for remote areas (Australian Institute of Health and Welfare, 2021d).